wpiao/djangox-intro/README.md

+## Get started

+1. Clone down the repo.
+2. Download .env file and add it under config folder.
+Make sure the file name is `.env`.
+3. Run command `python3 -m venv .venv` and `source .venv/bin/activate` to setup virtual environment.
+4. Run command `pip install -r requirements.txt` to install the dependencies.
+5. Run command `python manage.py makemigrations` and `python manage.py migrate`.
+6. Run command `python manage.py createsuperuser` and follow prompt to create a superuser.
+Make sure you add some email address when make a superuser.
+7. Run command `python manage.py runserver` to run the server.
+8. Use the URL in the terminal and in the `tv_shows/` path, checkout the app and CRUD functionality.
+9. Run command `python manage.py test` to run unit test.

    > A batteries-included Django starter project.
 For a production-ready version see the book [Django for Professionals](https://djangoforprofessionals.com).

 ## 🚀 Features